StefanoNovello/StefanoNovello.github.io/_content/en.md

 ### Support a Child

 {: .donation-box}
+**Every donation counts, big or small!**
+Every contribution directly supports children in Tanzania.
-With a donation of €300 you can cover a child's educational needs for an entire year.
+With just €300 — less than €1 a day — you can cover a child’s education costs for an entire year.
 {: .bank-details}
 #### Donation Account